cfpb/design-system/docs/components/helper-text.md

           <input class="a-text-input" type="text" id="helper-example">
-        variation_description: "Block helper text appears directly below a label.
+        variation_description: "Block helper text appears directly beneath a form label.
           Use it to explain why a piece of information is being requested, address security and privacy concerns, or to suggest ways of providing answers other than providing formatting examples. "
         variation_name: Block helper text
         variation_specs: >-
           [Color